Freight and Supply Chains

 The freight and logistics industry is an essential component of the national economy, where the sector accounts for approximately 10 per cent of GDP.
 An efficient, sustainable and cost-effective freight and logistics industry enabled through partnerships with all levels of government supports Australia's growing economy and quality of life aspirations.
 Governments play a central role in the long-term planning, provision and management of transport networks that service Australia's growing freight task.

 Australia is connected to the global economy through shipping and air movements which transport bulk commodities and general cargo.
-Australia's major ports, airports and intermodal terminals make up the freight nodes linked by road and rail as a land transport system.
+Australia's major ports, airports and intermodal terminals make up the freight nodes linked by road, rail, air and coastal shipping as a freight transport system.

 Click to access the national key freight routes map